cclimcl/dash-sdk/docs/getting-started/UE-client.md

 ### 3.2 ^^Login^^

-The login tab allow dConstruct users to log into the d.ASH autonomy controller using their cloud admin credentials.
+The login icon allow dConstruct users to log into the d.ASH autonomy controller using their cloud admin credentials.

 ![Screenshot](img/login.png#center){: style="width:500px" }